 Bonekamp, Johannes Lambertus “Little Jan”, born on 19-05-1914 in Velzen,

-from Johannes Gerardus Bonekamp en Dorothea Hilhorst married on 31-03-1910,
+to Johannes Gerardus Bonekamp and Dorothea Hilhorst, who married on 31-03-1910,

 was a Dutch resistance man.
-Jan living with his wife Catharina and one daughter, born in 1940, in Ymuiden.
+Jan lived with his wife Catharina and one daughter, born in 1940, in Ymuiden.
 He is approved for the Dutch Army (see About) and from 03-6-1943 he lost his job in a blast furnaces.
 He was married on 15-09-1938 to Catherina Wilhelmina v.d.
 Brink, “Trien”.
 The family lived at 26 Frans Halsstraat in IJmuiden.

 A daughter is born on 30-04-1940.